 This kind of treatment isn’t really necessary with a hallucinogen problem unless you’re doing other drugs as well.
 There aren’t many withdrawal effects from ceasing hallucinogen use, so you don’t have to worry about any serious effects on your health when you stop using them.

 For most problem users of hallucinogens, an outpatient program is sufficient.
 People who abuse hallucinogens generally have mental issues that haven’t been properly addressed.

 With the right kind of counseling sessions, you should be able to recover and live a normal life.
 Counseling sessions can help you to learn about mindfulness techniques, stress management, and other life skills.

 Get Help with Hallucinogens Today

 If you or a loved one needs help with hallucinogens, consider contacting a drug treatment center and inquiring about their outpatient program.
 Unfortunately, if your loved one doesn’t want to attend such programs, you can’t try to force them.

 You should try discussing the possibility with them, but you should never try to force someone to attend counseling or rehab.
 You shouldn’t try to issue ultimatums to make them go either.
-Instead, be loving and support; then, when they’re ready to go to rehab, you can be there every step of the way.
+Instead, be loving and supportive; then, when they’re ready to go to rehab, you can be there every step of the way.